jch/barn/README.md

 It's the same concept as Rack middleware, but we build object instances instead of HTTP responses.
 A builder is anything that responds to `build` and returns a contructed object.
 An environment hash of available options to passed to `build`.
-The default build chain has one builder, [Barn::Builders::HashMerge], that merges attributes into a hash.
-See [/lib/barn/builders] for more examples.
+The default build chain has one builder, [Barn::Builders::Hash](/lib/barn/builders/hash.rb), that merges attributes into a hash.
+See [/lib/barn/builders](/lib/barn/builders) for more examples.

 ```ruby
 # Inspect a build chain